RevanDTH/RaspEye/README.md

     `docker compose up -d`

 Now you're ready and you can access RaspEye with the local IP-Adresse of your Raspberry Pi.

+## Uninstall

+If you want to uninstall RaspEye, just run the setup.py and say yes to the first prompt.